finalv2/cwp-decap-test/strategies/pay-kin-caregivers-while-they-get-licensed.md

 resources:
   - Kin licensing standards
 ---
 Kin caregivers aren't eligible for federal foster care reimbursement until they complete the licensing process.
-In some states, this can take hundreds of days, with some allowing kin caregivers to remain unlicensed (and unpaid) indefinitely.
+In many states, this can take hundreds of days, and some states have allowed kin caregivers to remain unlicensed (and unpaid) idefinitely.
 This lack of financial support can severely impact a kin caregiver's ability to provide a stable placement.

 Pay kin caregivers while they work through the licensing process to help them financially support youth in their care.